 For instructions on setting up a website for a workshop, please see the workshop template home page.

-There are many other ways you can contribute to the Carpentries beyond teaching workshops.
-These include helping keep lessons updated by becoming a maintainer; helping grow the Instructor pool by becoming a Trainer; contributing to email lists like Discuss or topic- or region-specific lists; serving on committees such as Instructor Development; serving on Task Forces such as CarpentryCon; helping translate our lessons into other languages; running a mentoring group; hosting discussion sessions - the list goes on.
+There are many other ways you can contribute to The Carpentries beyond teaching workshops.
+These include helping keep lessons updated by becoming a maintainer; coordinating Carpentries-based workshops, helping grow the Instructor pool by becoming a Trainer; contributing to email lists like Discuss or topic- or region-specific lists; serving on committees such as Instructor Development; serving on Task Forces such as CarpentryCon; helping translate our lessons into other languages; running a mentoring group; hosting discussion sessions - the list goes on.
+If you would like to contribute to the development of our lessons, a good place to start is our Help Wanted page, where you can find issues from our repositories that are in need of attention.
 You can find a number of contacts for specific areas of work on our Get Involved page.
-Please email us if you’d like to help but are not sure who to approach.
+Please email us if you would like to help but are not sure who to approach.